erikaris/til/pyspark.md

 ## Steps:

-1. Connecting to a cluster and getting to know `SparkContext`.
+1. Import `pyspark`, connect to a cluster, and get to know `SparkContext`.

     1. A cluster consists of **a master and workers**.
 To connect to a cluster, we first have to create a connection to the `SparkContext`. <br />
     2. Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.